andrewrgoss/andrewrgoss.com/content/post/ssh_keys_cygwin.md

 <img src="http://www.servermom.org/wp-content/uploads/2014/06/copy-pub-key.jpg">

-Save and exit Nano by hitting `ctrl+O` then `ctrl+X` on your keyboard.
+Save and exit Nano by hitting `ctrl+O`, enter, then `ctrl+X` on your keyboard.
 Then change its permission to 644 with this command:

 ```bash
 $ chmod 644 .ssh/authorized_keys